oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 the unauthenticated channel can be exploited using social engineering techniques borrowed from phishing.
 Unlike traditional phishing attacks, these attacks don't harvest credentials.
-Instead, they skip the step of collecting credentials by persuading users to grant authorization using their authorization devices.
+Instead, they skip the step of collecting credentials by persuading users to grant authorization using their Authorization Devices.

 Once the user grants authorization, the attacker has access to the user's resources and in some cases is able to collect access and refresh tokens.
 Once in